-With so many brands and models of climbing shoes out there, selecting the right pair for your feet and preferred climbing style can be a daunting task.
-On the other hand, with so many manufacturers creating high-quality shoes, chances are that perfect fit is out there.
-Fear not, it's a great time to be a rock climber!
-We've researched over 60 shoes, carefully selecting over two dozen of the top models, sizing them up with our trademark comparison metrics.
+We've researched over 60 of the best rock climbing shoes of 2019 and carefully selected over two dozen top models for side by side tests.
+With so many brands and models out there, selecting the right pair for your feet and climbing style can be daunting - but with so many manufacturers creating high-quality shoes, chances are that perfect fit is out there.
 We comprehensively evaluated these shoes to determine how they edge, how comfortable and sensitive they are, and how they perform in cracks and pockets.
-We tested them on a variety of foot types from the limestone crags of Wyoming to the soaring granite of Yosemite, with a few stops in between, road tripping hard and putting each shoe through their paces on many different types of rock.
-Additionally, we gathered information from reliable resources such as professional guides, climbers, and experienced outdoor retailers.
+We tested them on a variety of foot types from the limestone crags of Wyoming to the soaring granite of Yosemite, with a few stops in between.

 |Price||Check Price at Amazon|